shrued/smartracks-arduino-react-flutter/README.md

 # SmartRacks
-This is the project I did for the Walmart Hackathon 2021.
+Project for Walmart Hackathon 2021.
 This solution is meant to help with Supply Chain Management.
 <br> The shelves in a store or a warehouse are equipped to weigh the products placed on it and estimate the number of items on it.
 On linking this with a database,
 the employees can be alerted to restock the shelf.
 <br> On configuring the shelf to let it know what product it is holding, it will be able to weigh the items and calculate the total number of items on it.